Antoine Richepanse

-In 1801, Richepanse was appointed by Napoleon as the governor of Guadeloupe.
+In 1801, Richepanse was appointed by Napoleon as the|governor of Guadeloupe.
 He was given command of an expeditionary force which was dispatched to Guadeloupe to restore French authority in the colony, which was under the de facto control of Black officers.
 After Richepanse arrived on the island, a battle broke out on 10 May between Richepanse's troops and Black insurgents fearing the possible reintroduction of slavery.
-Although the insurgents were initially led by veteran officer Magloire Pélage, he quickly switched sides and joined Richepanse, with the position of insurgent leader passing to Louis Delgrès.
-3,000 French troops under Richepanse's command and 600 Black soldiers led by Pélage eventually drove Delgrès's rebels into Fort Saint Charles, where they committed mass suicide by detonating the fort's gunpowder stores on 28 May.
+Although the insurgents were initially led by the mulatto officer Chef de brigade Magloire Pélage, he quickly switched sides and joined Richepanse, with the position of insurgent leader passing to another mulatto officer, Chef de bataillon Louis Delgrès.
+3,000 French troops under Richepanse's command and 600 Black troops led by Pélage eventually drove Delgrès's rebels into Fort Saint Charles, where they committed mass suicide by detonating the fort's gunpowder stores on 28 May.

 Richepanse, having lost 40% of his men either to combat or illness, published a resolution on 17 July which abolished wages for freed plantation slaves and rescinded citizenship for free people of colour.
 For months afterwards, he carried out a brutal counterinsurgency campaign to root out remaining insurgents.
 Richepanse's campaign quickly became notorious for its brutality and "even his own lieutenants denounced [it] in their reports".
 Not long after his arrival in Guadeloupe, Richepanse contracted yellow fever from which he died at Basse-Terre on 3 September 1802.
 The insurgency against French rule in Guadeloupe continued until 1804, when the remaining insurgents surrendered and were allowed to leave the colony.